-The City of Bend is currently working with the Oregon Department of Transportation (ODOT) to provide our community with a continuous pedestrian corridor along South Third Street between Wilson Avenue and Powers Road.
+This project is complete.
+The City of Bend and the Oregon Department of Transportation (ODOT) worked collaboratively to provide our community with a continuous pedestrian corridor along South Third Street between Wilson Avenue and Powers Road.

 Click on each line segment within the map below for more information.

 The South 3rd Street Pedestrian Improvement Project constructed 10,000 lineal feet of sidewalk along the east and west sides of South 3rd Street between Wilson Avenue and Powers Road.
 The goal was to create a continuous and compliant pedestrian corridor along this 1.2 mile section of South 3rd Street.
 Along with sidewalks, a total of 70 ADA compliant curb ramps, accessible pedestrian signals at every signalized crossing, and 10 Cascade East Transit bus stop waiting pads were created.